diego-escalante/GO2022-Stomper/README.md

 4. One the engine opens up the project, you can run the game by using the Play buttons on the top right.

 ## Rankings
-The game received the following rankings:
+The game received the following rankings in the game jam:
 | Category   | Rank (out of 563 entries) |
 |-----------:|:--------------------------|
 | Overall    | 23                        |